ZackJorquera/MarsImageThing/README.md

 }
 ```
 #### Variation 1
-Vector values can be set to that same value as the brightness of each pixel, represented by the R, B or G values.
-This is done for both a and b, where a is the current pixel and b is the location of the clicked point.
+Vector values can be set to that same value as the brightness of each pixel, represented by the Red, Green or Blue values (I used the Blue value).
+This is done for both vector a and b, where vector a is the current pixel and vector b is the location of the clicked point.
 ![alt text](https://raw.githubusercontent.com/ZackJorquera/MarsImageThing/master/README.md%20Images/type%201%20classification.gif)

 #### Variation 2
-vector a is set in the same way as in Variation 1, but vector b is set using spectral data (this is where spectroscopy comes in).
-To do this a Reflection vs. wavelength graph must be used. so F(x) returns the % reflection where x is the wavelength, and knowing the wavelength of each filter for each camera and get the a vector to compare to.
+Vector a is set in the same way as in Variation 1, while vector b is set using spectral data from a list of data points.
+To do this a Reflection vs. wavelength graph must be used as F(x), it should return the % reflection when x is equal to the wavelength.
+This can be done using the known wavelength of each filter on each camera.
 ![alt text](https://raw.githubusercontent.com/ZackJorquera/MarsImageThing/master/README.md%20Images/detailsub.png)

 ### Part 4: Classification